 Eating in Kuching 2014 - Mandarin Restaurant

 Mandarin Restaurant was once one of the eminent Chinese restaurants in Kuching.
 It went into decline for a while and now it is back at a new location - iCom Square. iCom Square is one of the latest commercial centres in Kuching.
-It is not fully completely yet - but is already shaping up to be one of the hottest F&B destinations in Kuching.
+It is not fully completed yet - but is already shaping up to be one of the hottest F&B destinations in Kuching.

 The revamped Mandarin Restaurant has a simple but stylish interior.
 We went there for a birthday dinner recently and it was doing brisk business - like most new F&B venues in Kuching.

 The Special Hot Appetizer looked impressive.
 It was presented on a big platter and had scallops, mussels, prawns, ham, sliced chicken and a few other ingredients.
 The sauce sadly lacked much flavour, luckily the ingredients were able to stand on their own.

 The Fish Lip Soup was a good version.